Maternity care in Manchester, New Hampshire

 Labor and delivery

-The Mom’s Place is a family-centered birth center where you and your baby are provided compassionate care.
-Our family-centered philosophy means your baby is with you right from birth.
+The Mom’s Place is a family-centered birth center where you and your baby receive compassionate care.
+Our family-centered philosophy means your baby is with you promptly after birth.
 You can expect skin-to-skin bonding while your baby rooms with you and your support person.
-The Mom's Place birthing suites are designed with you and your family in mind, and provide a private and comfortable space before, during and after your baby arrives.
+The Mom’s Place birthing suites ensure you and your family feel secure in a private and comfortable space before, during and after your baby arrives.

 Our state-of-the-art neonatal intensive care unit (NICU) is designed to meet the distinct needs of newborns born as early as 30 weeks.
-Families become the primary caregivers of their infants as they collaborate and work alongside the healthcare team.
-In collaboration with a team of Dartmouth Health Children's neonatologists and advanced practice providers, we provide high quality medical expertise to monitor, treat and care for newborns requiring intensive care.
+Families become the primary caregivers of their infants as they collaborate and work alongside our healthcare team.
+Partnering with a team of Dartmouth Health Children’s neonatologists and advanced practice providers, our high-quality medical expertise allows us to monitor, treat and care for newborns requiring intensive care.

 Lactation support

 Breastfeeding is an important health decision for mothers and babies.
-Our lactation support staff is available to assist you with your decision to breastfeed.
+Our lactation support team is available to assist you as you make your decision to breastfeed.
 A lactation consultant can offer assistance, support and education during your stay with us.
-You may also seek support from our lactation office when you are home with your baby.
-Our goal is for all women to feel supported in feeding their baby, no matter what path it takes.
+You may also seek guidance from our lactation office when you’re home with your baby.
+Our goal is for all parents to feel supported in feeding their babies, no matter what path you take.

-- Follow-up phone calls and a lactation line for questions
+• Follow-up phone calls and dedicated lactation line for questions

-Breastfeeding can be difficult at times, especially early on.
-But remember you are not alone.
-Our lactation consultants can help you find ways to make breastfeeding work for you and your baby.
+Breastfeeding can be difficult at times, especially in the beginning.
+But you’re not alone.
+Our lactation consultants can help make breastfeeding work for you and your baby.

 Lactation support is available over the phone or in person by scheduling an appointment.
-You can call our lactation line at (603) 663-6686 or for more information about our lactation program, call us at (603) 626-2626.
+You can call our lactation line at (603) 663-6686.
+For more information about our lactation program, call (603) 626-2626.

 Bottle-feeding support

 If you are unable to breastfeed, we provide formula for your baby during your stay with us.
-Our staff offers support, assistance and education about formula feeding and preparation so you and your baby can have a healthy start.
+Our team offers support, assistance and education about formula feeding and how to prepare to ensure you and your baby have a healthy start.